 Your radiotherapy team will tell you how you will have your treatment and any possible side effects.

 Types of radioisotope therapy

-It may also be used to treat other rarer neuroendocrine tumours.
-You usually have it as capsules or a drink.
-But it can also be given as an injection into a vein in the arm.
+It may also be used to treat other rarer neuroendocrine tumours (NETS).
+In this case you have it as an injection into a vein in the arm.
 You may have to stay in hospital to have this treatment.

 Radiation safety during radioisotope therapy

-After radioisotope therapy, your body fluids are slightly radioactive for a time.
-Your team will give you instructions about using the toilet and cleaning up any spilled body fluids safely.
+After treatment, your body fluids are slightly radioactive for a time.
+Your healthcare team will give you instructions about using the toilet and cleaning up any spilled body fluids safely.